 A second railroad line also ran through Muncie; the Pennsylvania Railroad gained access to Mathews, (10 miles to the north), from their connection with the New York Central at Anderson (15 miles west).
 This isolated segment of PRR trackage was accessed at Anderson via trackage rights on the NYC.
 This line was abandoned in the 1970s.

-Thanks to Quentin Mong for contributing information about this route.
+Thanks to Quentin Mong for contributing information.